Looking for something?

 • if you have pain try other strategies to help such as hot water bottles or wheat bags

 • use your bed only for sleeping.
 Do not watch TV or do other activities such as homework on your bed.
 Try not to use it during the day.
-Your bed will become a signal only for sleep.
+Your bed will become a signal only for sleep

 Try to stick to this plan.
 Remember it can take several weeks to get into a good routine

 Lying in bed at night worrying about problems can make you feel tense and prevent you from going to sleep.
-The following problem-solving strategy may help you to reduce worries at night.
+This is because your body produces a stimulating hormone called adrenaline, which keeps us awake.

 If you become frustrated about not being able to fall asleep, and worry about the possible consequences the next day, it is likely that sleeping will become more difficult the harder you try to fall asleep.

-• do not try too hard to fall asleep.
+• do not try too hard to fall asleep

 • tell yourself that ‘sleep will come when it is ‘ready’ and that ‘relaxing in bed is almost as good’